Skip to content

 Pea Protein Basics and Plant vs Pea

 Pea protein is popular for a reason.
 It is easy to digest and has solid protein per scoop.
-On its own, pea can be a little low in methionine, so blends often add rice to balance that gap.
-If you use straight pea, take a slightly bigger scoop.
+On its own, pea can be slightly low in methionine, so blends often add rice to balance that gap.
+If you use straight pea, take a slightly bigger scoop to support muscle recovery.

 A common post-workout serving is 25 to 35 grams.
-“Plant protein vs pea protein” is not a fight.
+“Plant protein vs Pea protein” is not a fight.
 Pea is simply one type of plant protein, often the anchor in blends.
-If you want the simplest choice, try a pure pea powder.
+When comparing whey protein vs plant protein, pea-based blends can perform well if total intake is met.
+If you want the simplest choice, pure pea works.
 If you like variety, blends are fine, and some still buy whey protein.

 Amino Profile, Made Easy